Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field: Waves propagating across the magnetic field

-Expression \eqref{disprel1}, at varying the parameter $z = \nu/\varkappa$, can be considered as equation, which describes propagation of the wave at a fixed $\varkappa$ through the medium with variable $\nu$:
+Relation \eqref{disprel1}, at varying value of $\nu/\varkappa$, can be considered as equation, which describes propagation of the wave at a fixed $\varkappa$ through the medium with a variable $\nu$.

-The limits of ideal MHD \eqref{mhdwave} and plasma with strong damping \eqref{elmagsound} are clearly seen for high and low values of $z$ in the plots below, correspondingly, while the transition region from magnetized ideal MHD plasma to plasma with EM waves requires more detailed analysis.
+In the medium with smoothly changing parameters the short wave propagation is approximately described by Eq.\eqref{disprel1}.
+It may be interpreted as WKB approximation \cite{wkb} describing propagation of waves with a fixed $k$, which length $\lambda$ is much less than the characteristic length of varying of parameters, $\lambda \ll \lambda_\rho =\rho/|\nabla \rho|$ and $\lambda \ll \lambda_H = H/|\nabla H|$, in a non-uniform medium.
+Interpretation of wave transformation in the non-uniform media made below needs more detailed and careful analysis, than the one, which is based on the simplified, approximate equation \eqref{disprel1}.

-Depending on parameters $a$ and $s$, different wave modes correspond to various waves, conversion of waves happens when the wave is propagating through the region with varying $\nu$.
-We deal here with 4 types of waves:
+Depending on parameters $a$ and $s$, different wavemodes correspond to various waves, and conversion of waves happens when the wave is propagating through the region with varying $\nu$.
+We deal here with 4 types of waves: \begin{enumerate} \item Sound waves (SW).